rastersoft/panther_launcher/README.md

 	make
 	sudo make install

-By default, both gnome shell extension and gnome panel applet will be installed system-wide.
+By default, both gnome shell extension and gnome-panel applet will be installed system-wide.
+If your system doesn't have gnome flashback available, you can disable building the gnome-panel applet by adding to the cmake command:

+    -DEXCLUDE_FLASHBACK=on

 It is important to install it in /usr instead of use /usr/local, to ensure that DBus activation works fine.